 Introduction

-Dissolved organic matter (DOM) plays fundamental roles in the ecology of aquatic ecosystems.
-Physical and chemical characteristics of the DOM transiting in aquatic ecosystems are important parameters that drive their functioning at different levels.
+Dissolved organic matter (DOM) plays a fundamental role in aquatic ecosystems.
+Physico-chemical characteristics of the DOM in aquatic ecosystems are important parameters that drive its functioning in different processes.
 For example, dissolved organic carbon (DOC) is the major fraction of the DOM pool and represents the main source of metabolic substrates for heterotrophic bacteria and influences the composition of aquatic microbial communities (Findlay2003).
-Additionally, the chromophoric fraction of the DOM pool (CDOM) is a major driver of underwater light characteristics (Kirk1994) which modulate many bio-optical processes such as primary production (Thrane2014, Seekell2015) and also constitute a natural screen protecting aquatic organisms against harmful ultraviolet (UV) radiations (Boily2012).
+Additionally, the chromophoric fraction of the DOM pool (CDOM) is a major driver of underwater light characteristics (Kirk1994) which modulate many bio-optical processes such as primary production (Thrane2014, Seekell2015) and also constitute a natural screen protecting aquatic organisms against harmful ultraviolet (UV) radiation (Boily2012).

-In recent decades, climate change, eutrophication and rapid transformations in land use have contributed to increase inputs of colored terrestrial DOM in aquatic ecosystems (Roulet2006, Massicotte2013RSE, Weyhenmeyer2014, Haaland2010).
+In recent decades, climate change, eutrophication and rapid transformations in land use have contributed to increased inputs of colored terrestrial DOM in aquatic ecosystems (Roulet2006, Massicotte2013RSE, Weyhenmeyer2014, Haaland2010).
 This has important consequences since transformations of even a small fraction of the DOM pool can potentially have large impacts on ecosystem functioning (Prairie2008).
-Increases in CO2 emissions (Lapierre2013) and reduction in primary production due to light shading (Seekell2015, Thrane2014) have been already identified as negative consequences of this generalized increase in terrestrial DOM at local and regional scales.
-However, generalizing the effects of this brownification from local to global scales is a difficult task because our current understanding on the fate and dynamic of DOM along the aquatic continuum gradient (freshwater → marine water) is limited.
+Increases in CO2 emissions (Lapierre2013) and reduction in primary production due to light shading (Seekell2015, Thrane2014) have been already identified as consequences of this generalized increase in terrestrial DOM at local and regional scales.
+However, generalizing the effects of this brownification from local to global scales is a difficult task because our current understanding on the fate and dynamics of DOM along the aquatic continuum gradient (from headwater streams to oceans) is limited.
 Since most studies about the fate of DOM are either ecosystem or site specific, there is an indisputable need for integrative studies that will unify existing knowledge to better understand the fate and the dynamic of DOM from a broader perspective during its transport from headwaters lakes to oceans.

-Nowadays, DOC and CDOM properties are routinely measured in most ecological studies.
-This unique opportunity opens the door to explore the factors regulating the spatial distribution, the fate and the dynamic of the DOM pool during its transition along the complete aquatic continuum from lakes and oceans.
-We performed an extensive literature survey to extract datasets containing both DOC and absorption measurements of CDOM pool at global scales to gain insights about the compositional characteristics of the DOM in different ecosystems along the aquatic continuum.
+DOC and CDOM properties are currently routinely measured in most ecological studies.
+This creates an opportunity to explore the factors regulating the spatial distribution, the transformation and the dynamics of the DOM pool during its transition along the complete aquatic continuum from lakes and oceans.
+We performed an extensive literature survey to extract datasets containing both DOC and CDOM absorption measurements at global scale to gain insights about the compositional characteristics of the DOM in different ecosystems along the aquatic continuum.

-We hypothesized that the CDOM/DOC relationship would be the stronger in freshwater end-members (lakes and rivers) to gradually weaken as the DOM pool is processed during its transition to the oceans.
+We hypothesized that the CDOM/DOC relationship would be stronger in freshwater end-members (lakes and rivers), and gradually weaken as the DOM pool is processed and transformed during its transition to the oceans.
+We had X objectives:

 Gather and harmonize available global DOC and CDOM data for further analysis.

-Investigate the relationship between DOC and CDOM, in
+Investigate the relationship between DOC and CDOM, in connection with potential factors affecting the DOM transformation, such as ecosystem type and salinity.

 Use DOC-specific absorption to study the transformation of the DOM pool along the aquatic continuum.

-Utilize spectral CDOM information to derive algorithms for predicting both CDOM
+Utilize spectral CDOM information to derive algorithms for predicting both CDOM and DOC.

-Variation in this relationship can be explained by season, ecosystem type or other biogeochemical variables.

-CDOM-DOC relationship can be used to infer the amount of non-colored DOC

 Methods